wardbekker/wardbekker.github.io/source/_posts/2013-05-29-a-beginners-guide-to-erlang.markdown

 ### Documentation

-The [official Erlang documentation](http://www.erlang.org/doc/) is pretty good, but the writing style / structure takes a while to get used to.
+- The [official Erlang documentation](http://www.erlang.org/doc/) is pretty good, but the writing style / structure takes a while to get used to.
 But the info is certainly there.

-I keep a local copy of [Erldocs](http://erldocs.com/) on my development machine for quick access.
+- I keep a local copy of [Erldocs](http://erldocs.com/) on my development machine for quick access.
 Unfortunatly it doesn't have an R16 copy and function signatures are not shown fully correct, but it works for me.
+- [Learn you some erlang](http://learnyousomeerlang.com/) is a free site and a book that's a very good intro for learning Erlang.

 ### Best places to ask for help